MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/animation.md

 }
 ```

-This program uses a different approach to animation based on the Xamarin.Forms `Device.StartTimer`.
+This program uses a different approach to animation based on the Xamarin.Forms `Device.StartTimer` method.
 The `t` field is animated from 0 to 1 every `cycleTime` milliseconds:

 ```csharp
 public class ExpandingCirclesPage : ContentPage